 Handoffs

 A handoff is the moment one agent stops working and another agent continues from exactly the same point.
-Agent Relay makes this work by writing a structured resume packet at the moment of the handoff — a single JSON file the next agent reads as its starting context.
+Agent Relay makes this work by writing structured resume packets at the moment of the handoff.
+The target agent receives a packet formatted for its CLI so it can start with the current Relay context instead of a blank prompt.

 When a handoff fires

-In every case the handoff is atomic — partial writes never happen.
+In every case the handoff write is atomic — partial resume packets are not left behind.

 Where the packet lives